stellaGK/stella/STELLA_CODE/calculations/README.md

 This module swaps between different distributions:

-    - kxkyz2vmu - swap between (ky, kx, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (ky, kx, z, species) parallelised.
+    kxkyz2vmu - swap between (ky, kx, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (ky, kx, z, species) parallelised.
                 This is also used for the reverse swap (i.e. velocity local to spatial coordinate local)
-    - kxyz2vmu - swap between (y, kx, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (y, kx, z, species) parallelised.
+    kxyz2vmu -  swap between (y, kx, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (y, kx, z, species) parallelised.
                 This is also used for the reverse swap (i.e. velocity local to spatial coordinate local).
-Note, this is needed for full flux annulus as y often needs to be held in real space.
-    - xyz2vmu - swap between (x, y, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (x, y, z) parallised.
-This is also used for the reverse swap.
-    - kymus2vmus - swap between (kx, z, vpa) local with (ky, mu, species) parallelised and (ky, kx, z) local with (vpa, mu, species) parallised.
+Note, this is needed for full flux annulus as y often needs to be held in real space. xyz2vmu -   swap between (x, y, z) local with (vpa, mu, species) parallelised and (vpa, mu) local with (x, y, z) parallised.
+This is also used for the reverse swap. kymus2vmus -swap between (kx, z, vpa) local with (ky, mu, species) parallelised and (ky, kx, z) local with (vpa, mu, species) parallised.
 This is also used for the reverse swap.

 ## calculations_timestep